 Message contents (the title, body text, and link) will never be used directly to produce this aggregate data.
 Data fingerprints may be used instead in certain cases, e.g. to indicate whether a message link is specific to a user, or has been sent to multiple users.

 Aggregate data will never be specific to any individual, or contain any form of identifying data.

-Alias produces a variety of loging data that is used internally to help keep Alias running smoothly and securely.
-This includes optimising performance, investigating bugs, and identifying attempted security breaches.
+Alias produces a variety of logging data that is used internally to help keep Alias running smoothly and securely.
+This includes optimising performance, investigating issues, and identifying attempted security breaches.